 Nunavut Food Security Coalition

 The Nunavut Food Security Coalition is a collaborative group of government departments, Inuit organizations, non-governmental organizations, and the private sector that is working together to improve food security in Nunavut.

 The Coalition functions as a Roundtable Task Group, and is supported by the Roundtable Secretariat.
 QIA is a founding member of the Coalition.

 Inuusiup Asijjiqpallianninganik Ujjiqsurniq project

-QIA has been supporting community-based researchers to develop a survey to collect socio-economic baseline data in four communities impacted by resource development.
+QIA has been supporting community-based researchers to develop a survey to collect socio-economic baseline data in three communities impacted by resource development.
 The Inuusiup Asijjiqpallianninganik Ujjiqsurniq project works in Pond Inlet, Igloolik, and Cape Dorset.

 The survey questions are divided into three general research themes which represent aspects of community life that many people were worried could change as mining becomes more prominent on our communities.
 The research themes are: